 2. A vibrant network

-The second major component of CIDER are own workshops and conferences.
-These take place twice a year at one of the participating Leibniz institutes.
+The second major component of CIDER are the CIDER Workshops and CIDER-LERN Conferences organized by the participating Leibniz institutes.
 Here, all CIDER fellows and seniors come together to present and discuss their current research projects, exchange ideas, and form new micro groups.
-Keynote lectures feature some of the most renowned educational researchers worldwide.
-Methods courses help to bridge methodological gaps between disciplines.
+Keynote lectures feature renowned international educational researchers.

 3. Individual career support

 CIDER offers various opportunities to advance the academic careers of its fellows.
-Mentoring by CIDER-Senior fellows or other leading researchers is a central feature of CIDER.
-Besides, CIDER offers numerous opportunities for forming networks and productive collaborations between the international fellows (and/or seniors or alumni from former cohorts).
-These collaborations resulted in an amount of scientific and public science outputs (scientific papers, projects, conference symposia, etc.) of high quality in the past two cohorts.
+Mentoring by CIDER-Senior is a central feature of CIDER.
+Besides, CIDER offers numerous opportunities for forming networks and productive collaborations.
+These collaborations resulted in a wide range of scientific and public science outputs (scientific papers, projects, conference symposia, etc.) of high quality so far.

 Besides its aims for academic educational research, CIDER also aims to increase scholarly awareness for the importance of knowledge transfer to the general public.

-The first and second round of the College were funded by the German Federal Ministry of Education and Research (BMBF, grant number: 01JG1201) and the Jacobs Foundation (grant number: 2011-963) — in cooperation with additional funding provided by the six participating Leibniz Institutes: DIPF, DIW, GESIS, IPN, LIfBi, WZB, ZEW.
+The first and second CIDER cohorts were funded by the German Federal Ministry of Education and Research (BMBF, grant number: 01JG1201) and the Jacobs Foundation (grant number: 2011-963), with additional funding provided by the six participating Leibniz Institutes: DIPF, DIW, GESIS, IPN, LIfBi, WZB, ZEW.

-The third cohort is funded by the Jacobs Foundation and the LERN-Network — in cooperation with additional funding provided by the following ten participating Leibniz Institutes: DIPF, DIW, DZHW, Hector-Institute, IPN, IQB, LIfBi, University Luxembourg, WZB, ZEW.
+The third cohort is funded by the Jacobs Foundation and the Leibniz Education Research Network (LERN), with additional funding provided by the participating Leibniz Institutes: DIPF, DIW, DZHW, Hector-Institute, IPN, IQB, LIfBi, University Luxembourg, WZB, ZEW.